-I’m an economist focusing on health, poverty and inequality.
-I'm a doctoral research fellow at the Norwegian Institute of Public Health and the University of Oslo, Department of Economics.
-I also do work with the World Bank, where I have spent 10 years as an economist measuring global poverty, inequality and child malnutrition.
-I hold a masters degree from Harvard University, a BSc from the London School of Economics, and an IB diploma from the United World College of the Adriatic.
+I’m currently a PhD Candidate in Economics at the University of Oslo and a doctoral research fellow at the Norwegian Institute of Public Health.
+I also do work with the World Bank, where I have spent more than 10 years as an economist focused on global poverty, inequality and child malnutrition.
+I hold a master's degree from Harvard University, a BSc from the London School of Economics, and an IB diploma from the United World College of the Adriatic.

 I’m Norwegian by birth, but passionate about many things Italian, especially my wife Lucilla.
 Together, we have two sons: Leo (2015) and Edo (2017).
 My fast-approaching midlife crisis appears to involve a lot of running and learning to make the perfect pizza.